The Busy Work of Stopping Me

 The searing pain was second only to the acidic burn perforating a hole in my brain.
 Words do not do the fiasco justice.
 I had suffered from a sinus infection for two weeks.
 I had two days until I was to travel, alone, well with my mom, but no kids, to California for The Mount Hermon Writers Conference.
 Advancing my book was the icing on the metaphorical cake of sleeping through the night for the first time since 1995.

 “Why didn’t you go to the doctor?” you ask.

 Because the doctor meant steroids.
 Steroids meant no sleep (and weight gain.)
-Besides, that’s why we have Pintrest.
+Besides, that’s why we have Pinterest.

-Imagine if you will, an educated woman, mother of 5, sometimes 6… hubby says no way to 7, but has never turned anyone away, in her pajamas typing this into her Pintrest search….
+Imagine if you will, an educated woman, mother of 5, sometimes 6… hubby says no way to 7, but has never turned anyone away, in her pajamas typing this into her Pinterest search….

 Fear the apple cider vinegar sinus wash like Baptists fear a Ouija board and all you can drink pitcher Margaritas.
 The FBI should have anything associated with this wash on the terror watch list.
 If you dare venture down this homeopathic assault on humanity, PLEASE follow the directions.